mapbox/tilesets-cli/CONTRIBUTING.md

 ```
 $ pre-commit install
 ```
-within the repo to have the actions specified in `.pre-commit-config.yaml`.
+within the repo to have the actions specified in `.pre-commit-config.yaml` registered.

-After this, when commit, you'll see:
+After this, when committing, you'll see:
 ```
 git commit -m 'update version'
 black....................................................................Passed
 Flake8...................................................................Passed
 ```
 If your pre-commit hooks ran successfully.
-Note that `black` modifies your code, which means that if there is a syntax error you'll first see:
+Note that `black` modifies your code, which means that if there is a syntax error you'll first see something like:
 ```
 git commit -m '{message}'
 black....................................................................Failed